Who Are Our Customers?

 Many companies break the bank trying to stay relevant and appeal to a younger demographic.
 We naturally appeal to that demographic.
 In fact, we recently conducted an internal study to get an accurate snapshot of who our core customers are.
 This is what we found:

-From recent participant survey data we have found that almost 80% of Just Between Friends customers are ages 26-40, with 99% being female.
-The majority of those customers are moms of younger children, with 78% having children ages 3 and younger and 70% having 1 to 3 children.
+From recent participant survey data, we have found that almost 80% were between the ages of 26 to 40, with 99% being female.
+The majority of those customers were moms of younger children, with 78% having children ages 3 and younger and 70% having 1 to 3 children.
 We also found that our pop-up consignment sale events benefit people from diverse financial and employment backgrounds.
 While economic background make-up varies, we found the average maximum household income of our customers is $80,000 with 55% of those working outside the home.
 68% of those are employed full time and 32% work part-time.
 80% of our customer base is Caucasian and 10% are Hispanic with the final 10% being of other ethnicity.
 Our customers also know how to spend money wisely.
 They spend a lot of it at our sales as more than 30% of our customers spend more than $100 per sale.
 40% spend anywhere from $50 to $100 per sale.
 And when it comes to annual holiday shopping, a resounding 85% responded that they would shop secondhand.

 A growing segment of our customer base is grandparents who are raising their children’s children.
 According to AARP’s publication devoted to senior citizens’ issues, there are more than 5.8 million children living in homes owned by the grandparents, and of that number, there are 2.5 million grandparents who have taken on the responsibility of raising the children.
 With an average income of a little over $60,000 with both grandparents in the household, according to research conducted by the Ohio Department of Aging, it is no wonder that more and more grandparents are coming to our events.
 In any economy, good and bad, thousands of grandparents and parents alike are learning about the money-saving joys of being thrifty.

-“It’s been an opportunity to afford my family flexibility,” says Kelly Hardy, owner of Just Between Friends franchise locations in Newark, Delaware, and Glen Mills, Pennsylvania.
+“It’s been an opportunity to afford my family flexibility,” says Kelly Hardy, owner of Just Between Friends franchise locations in Newark, Delaware, Glen Mills, Pennsylvania, and Eastern Mainline, Pennsylvania.
 “I had worked a corporate job for over 20 years, but JBF gives me the opportunity to spend more time with my kids; I put them on the bus and get them off every day.
 I always wanted to own my business, and Just Between Friends has given me that opportunity.”

 For parents, word of a Just Between Friends pop-up consignment event coming to town is great news.
 Your sale will give parents a chance to buy an entire wardrobe or fleet of toys for their children at 50%-90% off retail.